Kuntalthakur01/Dechathlon-Scraper/README.md

 # Dechathlon Scraper

-This is a scraper built to extract data from Decathlon event pages.
+This is a scraper built to extract data from Decathlon page.

 ## Usage